Create A Winter Storm Plan

 National Association of Public Insurance Adjusters – NAPIA is the National Association of Public Insurance Adjusters.
 Public Adjusters are experts on property loss adjustment who are retained by policy holders to assist in preparing, filing and adjusting insurance claims.
 NAPIA members across the United States have joined together for the purpose of professional education, certification, and promotion of a code of professional conduct.

 Avalanche Awareness – Learn more about avalanches and what precautions to take.
 The National Snow and Ice Data Center (NSIDC) archives and distributes digital and analog snow and ice data.

-Ready.gov/Kids/Know the Facts – Launched in February 2003, Ready is a National public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
+Ready.gov/Kids/Winter Storms Extreme Cold – Launched in February 2003, Ready is a National public service campaign designed to educate and empower the American people to prepare for, respond to and mitigate emergencies, including natural and man-made disasters.
 The goal of the campaign is to promote preparedness through public involvement.
 Ready and its Spanish language version Listo ask individuals to do four key things: (1) stay informed about the different types of emergencies that could occur and their appropriate responses (2) make a family emergency plan and (3) build an emergency supply kit, and (4) get involved in your community by taking action to prepare for emergencies.

 Winter Storm Resource Center – An extensive resource site on winter preparedness, winter driving, snowstorms and more.
 Fun in the Snow has great activities to do when you’re snowed in.
 The University of Illinois Extension provides education and information focused on addressing environmental, economic, and societal issues.